SHUFFLESPARSE: Learned Shuffles for Structured Sparse Networks: Related Work

 \section{Related Work}

-\textbf{Sparse training.} Classical pruning removes small-magnitude or low-salience weights from a pre-trained dense model and then fine-tunes the model.
-Despite strong compression, this approach still pays the dense pre-training cost \citep{molchanov2017variational, cai2022structured, lin2019towards, lu2024alphapruning}.
-Lottery Ticket Hypothesis (LTH)~\citep{frankle2018lottery} shows that dense nets contain sparse “winning tickets,” but training sparse models from scratch can be more compute-intensive than dense training itself.
-To avoid dense pre-training, sparse-from-scratch methods fall into \emph{static} and \emph{dynamic} regimes.
-Static sparse training (SST) fixes a mask at initialization (e.g., Pixelated Butterfly~\citep{dao2021pixelated}) but tends to underperform dynamic strategies at high sparsity.
-Dynamic sparse training (DST) updates connectivity during learning via prune-and-grow rules: SET prunes by magnitude and regrows randomly \citep{mocanu2018scalable}; MEST mixes magnitude and gradient signals \citep{yuan2021mest}; RigL prunes by magnitude and regrows by gradient on missing connections~\citep{evci2020rigging}; recent work explores topology-driven, gradient-free growth and N:M-style constraints for scalability \citep{zhang2024epitopological,zhang2023universal}.
+\textbf{Sparse training.} Pruning removes small-magnitude or low-salience weights from a pre-trained dense model and then fine-tunes it, still paying the full dense pre-training cost \citep{molchanov2017variational, cai2022structured, lin2019towards, lu2024alphapruning}.
+The Lottery Ticket Hypothesis~\citep{frankle2018lottery} motivates training sparse models from scratch, which falls into \emph{static} regimes that fix a mask at initialization (e.g., Pixelated Butterfly~\citep{dao2021pixelated}) and \emph{dynamic} regimes that update connectivity via prune-and-grow rules.
+Works such as SET prunes by magnitude and regrows randomly \citep{mocanu2018scalable}; MEST mixes magnitude and gradient signals \citep{yuan2021mest}; RigL prunes by magnitude and regrows by gradient on missing connections~\citep{evci2020rigging}; recent work explores topology-driven, gradient-free growth and N:M-style constraints for scalability \citep{zhang2024epitopological,zhang2023universal}.

-\textbf{Permutation learning and channel mixing.} Beyond fixed channel shuffles, \emph{AutoShuffleNet~\citep{lyu2020autoshufflenet}} learns channel permutations \emph{during training} by optimizing a Lipschitz-continuous penalty that drives a stochastic matrix toward a permutation.
-The \emph{Kaleidoscope~\citep{dao2020kaleidoscope}} (K-matrix) framework provides a differentiable, expressive parameterization that includes permutations, and it has been used to \emph{learn latent permutations} in permuted-image tasks within end-to-end training.
+\textbf{Permutation learning and channel mixing.} Beyond fixed channel shuffles, \emph{AutoShuffleNet}~\citep{lyu2020autoshufflenet} learns channel permutations \emph{during training} by optimizing a Lipschitz-continuous penalty that drives a stochastic matrix toward a permutation.
+The \emph{Kaleidoscope}~\citep{dao2020kaleidoscope} (K-matrix) framework provides a differentiable, expressive parameterization that includes permutations, and it has been used to \emph{learn latent permutations} in permuted-image tasks within end-to-end training.
 Pool et al.~\citep{pool2021channel} use offline permutations to prune networks to a fixed N:M sparsity pattern.
-In contrast, we learn permutations jointly during training, and our method is pattern-agnostic, i.e., not tied to any specific structured sparsity, leading to more hardware-efficient sparse networks.
+Most closely related, \emph{PermLLM}~\citep{zou2025permllm} learns block-wise channel permutations via Sinkhorn normalization, but is a \emph{post-training} method restricted to N:M pruning of pre-trained LLMs and optimizes permutations alone on frozen weights.
+In contrast, we learn permutations \emph{jointly with sparse weights from scratch}, and our method is pattern-agnostic, accommodating block, N:M, and diagonal structures within a single framework, leading to more hardware-efficient sparse networks.